intx82/k230-debian/README.md

 * Format new partition as `ext4`.
 * Mount the root partition.
 * Install a Linux RISC-V distribution on the root partition:
-  * Refer to your distribution installation documentation for that part.
-  * Install an NTP client such as `ntpdate`.
-  * Install a network connection manager such as `network-manager`.
-  * Install the OpenSSH server (optional but recommended).
-  * Create a user account (if necessary).
 * Unmount the root partition.
 * Put the microSD card into the slot on the K230-CanMV board.
 * Power the board on.